Pu-Anlai/base16-builder-python/README.rst

 ^^^^^^
 Downloads all base16 schemes and templates to the current working directory.
 The source files, i.e. the files pointing to the scheme and template repositories (see `builder.md <https://github.com/chriskempson/base16/blob/master/builder.md>`_) will also be updated by default.
 If you want to use your own versions of these files (to exclude specific repositories, for example), you can prevent the builder from updating the source files by using the :code:`-c/--custom` option.
+You can use :code:`-v/--verbose` for more detailed output.

 Build
 ^^^^^